 - recycle the item

-- dispose at the North Shore Transfer Station
+- dispose at the North Shore Recycling and Waste Centre (formerly North Shore Transfer Station)

 Find out the best way to dispose of your item by visiting: